 An Easy Way to Get Started

-A risk-free way to give it a try is with one of our Demo trading accounts.
-This allows you to explore the functionality of MT4 and place orders on live cryptocurrency CFD prices, but without risking any money until you feel confident enough to open a real position with a live trading account.
+So, now you've read about the different cryptocurrencies available to traders and how to trade them with CFDs, how do you take your first steps into the world of cryptocurrency trading?
+One smart way is to do so via a risk-free demo trading account.
+This allows you to explore the functionality of your chosen trading platform, and place orders on live cryptocurrency CFD prices, but without risking any money, until you feel confident enough to open a real position with a live trading account.